|Electrostatic Force||Diffusion Field||Extracellular Circulation|

 The advantage of skull electrodes is that we can make them large, without disrupting the flow of current in the brain.
 Thus they are a good choice for ground electrodes.
 The disadvantage of the skull electrode is that we cannot make it small.
 Even if we make contact with the skull at a single point, the voltage at this point will be the average of an area of the brain with diameter roughly equal to the thickness of the skull.
 If we make contact with the skin, we must add the thickness of the skin also.
 Another disadvantage of the skull electrode is that the conductors are on the outside of the bone, in excellent electrical contact with the skin and the muscles that move the skin.
 Thus these conductors are sensitive to potentials generated by movements such as chewing and scratching.

-We obtain our estimate of external soma impedance by assuming the soma is a conducting sphere.
+We obtain our estimate of external impedance by assuming the soma is a conducting sphere.
 This assumption allows us to use the same calculation we presented above for small spherical electrodes.
-The external impedance of the soma will be purely resistive, and given by:
+The external impedance of the soma will be :

-Here a is the radius of the soma.
+Here a is the radius of the soma and τ is the bulk impedance of the medium, which is of order 3 kΩmm at 100 Hz.
 The soma of a rat cortical neuron is roughly 20 μm in diameter, so its external impedance will be roughly 25 kΩ.

 Current flows in and out of the dendrites and axon of neurons as well as the soma, but the dendrites and axon are not spherical.
 They are better approximated as cylinders.
 According to one detailed study of cortical mouse neurons, the average dendrite is 100 μm long, the total dendrite length per neuron is around 2000 μm, and judging from their photographs, the dendrite radius is around 1.5 μm.
 From far away, the current flowing in and out of these dendrites will be no different from the current flowing in and out of a sphere.
 But close to the dendrites, the current will be dominated by the cylindrical structure of the tube.
 We calculated the resistance of a sheath of tissue around a wire above.
-Let us use that same calculation to obtain the resistance of the extracellular fluid out to a large radius, then use our expression for the external resistance of a sphere to arrive at an estimate of the external impedance of a dendrite.
-The resistance of a one-meter sheath of radius d and resistivity τ around a dendrite of radius a will be:
+Let us use that same calculation to obtain the impedance of the extracellular fluid out to a radius many times that of the dendrite, and then use our expression for the impedance of a sphere, to arrive at an estimate of the external impedance of a dendrite.
+The impdance of a one-meter sheath of radius d and resistivity τ around a dendrite of radius a will be:

 Z = τ Ln(d/a)/2π.

 Using a = 1.5 μm, b = 150 μm, and τ = 3 Ωm we obtain 2.2 Ωm.
-For a 100-μm dendrite the sheath will present resistance 22 kΩ.
-We add to this the resistance to current flow from a sphere of radius 150 μm out to infinity, which is 1.6 kΩ, arriving at a total of roughly 25 kΩ for a 100-μm dendrite, which is the same as our estimate of the soma impedance.
+For a 100-μm dendrite the sheath will present impdeance 22 kΩ.
+We add to this the impedance of a sphere of radius 150 μm out to infinity, which is 1.6 kΩ, arriving at a total of roughly 25 kΩ for a 100-μm dendrite, which is the same as our estimate of the soma impedance.

 The membrane of a neuron acts as the insulating dielectric in a capacitor between the intracellular and extracellular fluid.
 To estimate the value of this capacitance, we need to know the surface area of the membrane, its thickness, and its permittivity.
 We do not need to know the permittivity of the intracellular or extracellular fluid, because these are both good conductors compared to the membrane, and they act as the conducting plates of the capacitor.
 Because the membrane is thin compared to the curvature of the cell surface, we can model the capacitor as a pair of infinite, parallel plates.